opengisch/pum/docs/docs/index.md

 # Key Features

-- **Command-line and Python Integration**: Use PUM as a standalone [CLI tool](cli.md) or integrate it into your Python project using the [API](api/pum_config.md).
+- **Command-line and Python Integration**: Use PUM as a standalone CLI tool or integrate it into your Python project.
 - **Database Versioning**: Automatically manage database versioning with a metadata table.
 - **Changelog Management**: Apply and track SQL delta files for database upgrades.
-- **Migration Hooks**: Define custom hooks to execute additional SQL or Python code before or after migrations.
-This feature allows you to isolate data (table) code from application code (such as views and triggers), ensuring a clear separation of concerns and more maintainable database structures.
+- **Droppable & recreatable app with data isolation**: PUM supports a clean rebuild workflow where an application environment can be dropped and recreated deterministically using hooks (pre and post migration).

 # Why PUM?